 Spring weather means melting snow and ice and an end to winter’s deep freeze.
-Due to a variety of conditions this winter – ice storm debris, snow and ice accumulation and spring rain – many municipalities in Montreal are warning residents that there is a higher than average flood risk this spring.
+Due to a variety of conditions this winter – ice storm debris, snow and ice accumulation and spring rain – many municipalities in Toronto are warning residents that there is a higher than average flood risk this spring.
 Basement flooding becomes a greater possibility this time of year and being proactive is critical to prevent both the financial and emotional burden of such a hardship.

 Basement flooding can be caused by numerous factors like a crack in your home’s foundation, poor lot drainage, overflowing eavestroughs, blocked connection between your house and the main sewer in the street or back-up wastewater in the sewer system.
 In many cases, basement flooding during the spring thaw can be caused by melting snow, heavy rain and water fun-off filtering through the earth, and coming up against your basement walls and floor where the pressure will lead the water into your foundation right into your basement.